PeptideFox

 How often do you inject semaglutide?

 Semaglutide (Ozempic, Wegovy) is injected once weekly on the same day each week.
-The ~7-day half-life documented in the semaglutide population PK analyses (Pratley/Drucker) allows stable plasma levels on weekly dosing.
-Inject at any time of day, with or without food — the priority is consistency.
+The about 7-day half-life documented in population PK analyses allows stable plasma levels on weekly dosing.
+Inject at any time of day, with or without food; the priority is consistency.

 What is the tirzepatide dosing schedule?

-Tirzepatide (Mounjaro, Zepbound) follows a weekly injection schedule anchored in the SURPASS and SURMOUNT trial programs.
-Start at 2.5mg weekly for 4 weeks, then increase to 5mg.
-Continue escalating every 4 weeks through 7.5mg, 10mg, 12.5mg, to a maximum of 15mg based on tolerance and response.
+Tirzepatide (Mounjaro, Zepbound) follows a weekly injection schedule anchored in the diabetes and obesity trial programs.
+Start at 2.5 mg weekly for 4 weeks, then increase to 5 mg.
+Continue escalating every 4 weeks through 7.5 mg, 10 mg, and 12.5 mg to a maximum of 15 mg when response and tolerability justify it.
+Do not increase through active nausea, constipation, dehydration, or a meaningful resting heart-rate rise.

 How long does each dose escalation phase last?

-Four weeks minimum — and the reason is pharmacokinetic, not arbitrary.
-Semaglutide has a ~7-day half-life, so plasma levels need roughly two half-lives (~14 days) to stabilize after a dose change, and the GI response to that new steady-state concentration can arrive another week or two after.
+Four weeks minimum, and the reason is pharmacokinetic, not arbitrary.
+Semaglutide has an about 7-day half-life, so plasma levels need roughly two half-lives, or about 14 days, to stabilize after a dose change.
+The GI response to that new steady-state concentration can arrive another week or two after.
 Step up faster than 4 weeks and the nausea from dose N can land after you have already moved to N+1, stacking side effects from two escalations.
-The STEP and SURMOUNT titration schedules are built around this — 4 weeks is the floor, and extending to 8 weeks when GI symptoms have not settled is the canonical move.
+The clinical titration schedules are built around this: 4 weeks is the floor, and extending to 8 weeks when GI symptoms have not settled is the cleaner move.

 What happens if I miss a dose of GLP-1?